Dibrugarh University: Centre for Women's Studies

-The Centre for Women's Studies is UGC approved Women's Studies Centres in the country and second such Centre in the North East region of India.
-It was established as a Centre in 1998 with a UGC grant under the IX Plan and received the approval of UGC in November 2004.
-The centre currently offers M.A.
-Programme in Women's Studies.
-The Centre has also facilitated the setting up of 43 Women's Studies Cells in various colleges affiliated to the University.
-The Centre has collaborated with Ministry of Women and Child Development, Govt. of India, National Commission for Women, State Commission for Women, Indian Association for Women's Studies, UNICEF, and various NGOs for various endeavours of the Centre.
+The Centre for Women's Studies is UGC approved Women's Studies Centres in the country and second such centre in the north-east region of India.
+It was established as a centre in 1998 with a UGC grant under the IX Plan and received the approval of UGC in November 2004.
+The centre currently offers M.A. programme in women's studies.
+The centre has also facilitated the setting up of 43 women's studies cells in various colleges affiliated to the university.
+The centre has collaborated with Ministry of Women and Child Development, Govt. of India, National Commission for Women, State Commission for Women, Indian Association for Women's Studies, UNICEF, and various NGOs for various endeavours of the centre.

 Faculty of Education

 Department of Education

 The Department of Education was established on 20 September 1965.
 It started with a teacher-training course called Bachelor of Teaching (B.T).
-Till 1968 the Department was known as the ‘Institute of Education’ and from 1968 it came to be known as the Department of Education with the same B.T. course.
-In 1969, the Department was shifted to its permanent Rajabheta Campus.
-The B.T. course was renamed as the B. Ed. course with effect from 1981-82 session.
-In 1987, the Science stream in the B. Ed course was introduced, heralding a new beginning for the Department.
-The Department was raised to the status of "College of Teacher Education" (CTE) from 1 September 1989.
+Till 1968 the department was known as the ‘Institute of Education’ and from 1968 it came to be known as the Department of Education with the same B.T. course.
+In 1969, the department was shifted to its permanent Rajabheta Campus.
+The B.T. course was renamed as the B.Ed. course with effect from 1981 to 1982 session.
+In 1987, the Science stream in the B.Ed. course was introduced, heralding a new beginning for the Department.
+The department was raised to the status of "College of Teacher Education" (CTE) from 1 September 1989.

-The Department introduced the M. Ed.
+The department introduced the M.Ed.
 Course from 1 September 1989 and four years later the liberal academic course of M.A. in Education was also initiated from the session 1992-93.
-The Department of Education has been upgraded to a full fledged Post–Graduate Department at present.
-Thus the Department of Education conducts three post-Graduate Programs in Education, viz.
-B. Ed, M. Ed and M.A. in Education, besides the Ph.
-D. Course Work.
+The Department of Education has been upgraded to a full-fledged Post–Graduate Department at present.
+Thus the Department of Education conducts three postgraduate programmes in education, viz.
+B.Ed., M.Ed. and M.A. in education, besides the Ph.D. course work.